tychonievich/cso1-s2022/markdown/lab10-cpp.md

 not any of their advanced features.

-The goal of this lab is to provide enough exposure to C++ that you understand how to explore more on your own.
-It assumes you learned all of the topics in [last week's lab](lab10-cpp.html).

-# Three Language Features

 ## Reference arguments

 In C, if you have an argument of type `int *`{.c} you don't know if it is an array or just a value you are supposed to set.